theoladune/AIVC-Seminar/text/script.md

 example for this is the ball, which is obtained exclusively from this coding mode.

+Ok, so this visual example concludes my talk.

 # Conclusion

-Ok, so this concludes my talk.
-We have presented a codec which is built only with neural networks.
-It has some particularities in its design, such as motion inference at the decoder, or the presence of a skip mode.
+today, we have presented a codec which is built only with neural networks.
+It has some particularities in its design, such as motion inference at the decoder, conditional coding or the presence of a skip mode.
 And that makes it able to get performance competitive with HEVC, for different rate targets and across the usual coding configurations.

 ---